shogunx2/AuthService/README.md

 ## Interacting with the Server

-The server provides a command-line interface with the following options:
+The server provides a web interface with the following options:

 1. Add an API key
 2. Add a user ID and password
 3. Authenticate with an API key
 4. Authenticate with a user ID and password
+5. Remove API key
+6. Remove a user ID

 Follow the prompts to perform the desired action.